pip-services/pip-services-docs/content/en/toolkit/building_blocks/data_handling/_index.md

  ### Projections

- This pattern is used less frequently, but can have a dramatic impact on performance, as it can significantly optimize the behavior of queries, by requesting only a relevant subset of data by specifying the fields that shall be included in the returned objects.
+ This pattern is used less frequently, but it can have a dramatic impact on performance, as it can significantly optimize the behavior of queries, by requesting only a relevant subset of data by specifying the fields that shall be included in the returned objects.
 An example is:

 {{< tabsection >}}